 Because of the length of time needed to produce a Chicken Gizzard Aralia, the plant along with other Aralias are generally priced higher than any other house plants.
 Their special production needs make them worth their pricey price.

 Each shiny green leaf is medium to large in size.
 A closer look at each round leaf will show deep veination throughout the foliage.
-Fabian Aralia produces flowers when grown in the wild but it rarely blooms when cultivated.
+Fabian Aralia stumps produce flowers when grown in the wild but it rarely blooms when cultivated.

 Grown as an upright columnar plant making a great houseplant.
 It looks great as a container plant and will make a great housewarming gift.